Alcohol Ablation of Vein of Marshall for Persistent Atrial Fibrillation

 VOM ethanol infusion was successfully delivered in 155 of the 185 patients.
 Freedom from AF/atrial tachycardia was 49.2% in VOM plus catheter ablation group vs 38% in catheter ablation alone group.
 The assessment was based on absence of these events on monitoring at 6 months and 12 months.

 Vein of Marshall Alcohol in Repeat Ablation of Persistent Atrial Fibrillation (MARS-AF) trial did not show significant benefit in those with previous failed AF ablation [5].
-There were 80 patients across 11 centres in this trial.
+There were 80 patients across 11 centres in that trial.

 References